mattgoldspink/grunt-extjs-example/README.md

 - Sencha_Dependencies - Calculates the dependencies that your project uses in the correct order for them to work when concatenated
 - Uglify.js           - Concatenate, minify and generate Source Maps so you can debug the minified code against the original source code
 - Copy                - Copy over additional required files (CSS, images, extra JS files) and also the index.html which we'll process to inject our concatenated JS file
+- Istanbul            - When the tests are run we also generate code coverage and output an html report in build/reports/lcov

 ## What else could be added